swc-uiuc/shell-genomics/_episodes/02-the-filesystem.md

 > ## Finding hidden directories
 >
 > First navigate to the `dc_sample_data` directory.
 There is a hidden directory within this directory.
-Explore the options for `ls` to
+Explore the manual options for `ls` to
 > find out how to see hidden directories.
 List the contents of the directory and
 > identify the name of the text file in that directory.
 >